bitrise-io/devcenter/_articles/reviews/sharing-and-storing-workflows-among-apps-draft.md

 You can store the `bitrise.yml` in the project's repo.
 This would mostly be similar to the previously mentioned method with ability to track the changes using your own source control system as an added bonus.

 Storing it in a separate repository and using that as a submodule, for example, in your main repo.
 Here is a [guide](http://devcenter.bitrise.io/tips-and-tricks/use-bitrise-yml-from-repository/) on how to store `bitrise.yml` in your repo.
-If you download our open source Workflow Editor, you can manually edit the yml file on your local computer.
+If you download our open source Workflow Editor, you can manually edit the yml file on your local PC.

 ## Storing yml in a repository along with other project's yml